mosip/documentation/docs/setup-steps-1.4.0.md

        ![](\_images/ctk-generateMasterkey.png)

-   *   Directly download the certificate via key manager swagger URL and `getCertificate` endpoint, with App Id as `COMPLIANCE_TOOLKIT` and Ref Id as `COMP-FIR`.
+   *   Directly download the certificate through key manager swagger URL and `getCertificate` endpoint, with App Id as `COMPLIANCE_TOOLKIT` and Ref Id as `COMP-FIR`.

        ![](\_images/ctk-getCertificate.png)